RAF Metfield: 491st Bombardment Group (Heavy)

-The squadrons were unusual in it having its ground complement recruited from other stations of the 2nd Air Division.
+The squadrons were unusual in having their ground complement recruited from other stations of the 2nd Air Division.
 The group commenced operations on 2 June 1944.

-The 491st attacked airfields, bridges, and coastal defenses both preceding and during the invasion of Normandy.
+The 491st attacked airfields, bridges, and coastal defenses both before and during the D-Day invasion of Normandy.
 After D-Day, the unit concentrated its attacks on strategic objectives in Germany, striking communications centers, oil refineries, storage depots, industrial areas, shipyards, and other targets in such places as Berlin, Hamburg, Kassel, Cologne, Gelsenkirchen, Bielefeld, Hannover, and Magdeburg.

 On one occasion the 491st attacked the headquarters of the German General Staff at Zossen, Germany.

 On 15 August 1944, the 95th Combat wing was broken up and the 491st was moved to RAF North Pickenham.

 1409th Army Air Force Base Unit

 After the 491st moved, a small number of B-24's were still assigned to Metfield, under the command of the European Division of Air Transport, United States Strategic Air Forces in Europe (USSTAF).
 These aircraft were used by the 1409th Army Air Force Base Unit, a classified unit engaged in clandestine transport operations to Sweden, flying out special materials and ferrying personnel.

 The 1409th operated from Metfield until the end of the war operating the B-24s, as well as Douglas C-47 Skytrains and Douglas C-54 Skymasters.
 The unit also used RAF Leuchars in Scotland as an advanced base.

-On 4 March 1945 during "Operation Gisela" RAF Metfield was strafed by a Junkers Ju 88G-6 of the Luftwaffe, killing one man in the control tower.
-The aircraft crashed just south of the airfield, after attempting to attack an inbound B24 with its Schräge Musik upward-firing cannon.
+On 4 March 1945, during Germany's "Operation Gisela", RAF Metfield was strafed by a Junkers Ju 88G-6, which then crashed just south of the airfield, after attempting to attack an inbound B24 with its Schräge Musik upward-firing cannon.
+The attack killed one man in the control tower.

 Metfield explosion

 On 15 July 1944 at 7:30pm there was a major explosion at the Metfield bomb dump.
 Some soldiers from the 2218th Quartermaster Truck Company had arrived to deliver bombs.
-When they arrived, soldiers at the dump who operated the hoist were on a meal break; impatient, the Quartermaster group decided to unload the bombs without the crane.
-However these bombs were more sensitive than previous munitions: when they used a previously successful technique to drop the bombs off the back of the truck, one bomb landed on another, and they both exploded, detonating 1,200 tons of high-explosive and incendiary bombs at the bomb store, shaking the countryside for a radius of several miles.
+When they arrived, soldiers at the dump who operated the hoist were on a meal break; impatient, the Quartermaster group decided to unload the bombs without the hoist, dropping the bombs off the back of the truck, as had been done successfully in the past.
+However these bombs' fuzes were more sensitive than previous munitions; when they dropped a bomb on top of another they both detonated, setting off 1,200 tons of high-explosive and incendiary bombs at the bomb store, a detonation heard several miles away.
 Six men were killed.
 Three soldiers, Privates Donald P. Adkins, Donald L. Hurley and Steve W. Suchey are memorialised at Cambridge American Cemetery as missing in action.
 Five B-24 bombers in nearby hardstands were damaged beyond repair, and six more were severely damaged.
 There is an eyewitness account of being blown flat 3.5 miles away from the explosion.

-After the explosion, an extended loop road was built to by-pass the crater left by the explosion; the crater became a dump for all manner of discarded items.
+After the explosion, an extended loop road was built to by-pass the crater, which became used as a dump.